 Last May in this article I covered the procedure for migrating FactoryTalk View Studio projects to Windows 7 Profession 64 bit by using Rockwell's legacy tag database conversion utility.

-In today’s article we’ll discuss an easier way to migrate your old 32bit APA’s that also doesn’t require access to a PC running a 32bit OS.
+In today's article we'll discuss an easier way to migrate your old 32bit APA's that also doesn't require running that conversion utility.

 The easy way to migrate old ViewStudio APA project files

 So you have a pile of old APA files you need to migrate for use with View Studio 6.1 – 8.0 running on Windows 7 Pro 64 bit?

 If that's the case, following the below steps will allow you to migrate all your APA files without having to import or export anything.

 Need help migrating your View Studio projects?
 You can hire me to do it for you – to learn more, click here.

 Step 1) If you don't have access to a Windows XP 32bit or Windows 7 32bit PC, then install Windows XP Mode onto your Windows 7 64 bit PC (more info in this article)